Athleticism in the Premier League

 Helming one of the greatest football clubs in the world, Manchester United goalkeeper David de Gea personifies the potential of an athletic turnaround.
-While de Gea is tall, lean, gifted with lightning agility and other markers of athletic prowess, these physical attributes alone will not make a player one of the world’s greatest.
+While de Gea is tall, lean, and gifted with lightning agility and other markers of athletic prowess, these physical attributes alone will not make a player one of the world’s greatest.

 In 2011, de Gea was two years into the start of his career at Atletico Madrid when Sir Alex Ferguson, manager of Manchester United, became convinced that de Gea was his club’s future goalkeeper.
 But when an 18.9 million pound transfer was raised, many felt unconvinced of de Gea’s viability in the UK’s football club.

 To put it lightly, de Gea’s first six months with Manchester United were unimpressive.
-He was quickly pulled and sat on the substitutes bench in place of Anders.
+He was quickly pulled and sat on the substitute's bench in place of Anders.

 But a mere eight years later, in the 2019 season, de Gea became one of seven goalkeepers ever to reach 100 clean-sheet games with one club (Manchester United).
-Though Liverpool and Manchester United have boasted high Premier League odds in online action throughout the season, de Gea is a consistent asset for Manchester United.
+Though Liverpool and Manchester United have boasted high Premier League odds in online activities throughout the season, de Gea is a consistent asset for Manchester United.
 Fans regularly pay close attention to their team’s final line of defence and, no matter the league, a goalkeeper’s performance tips the scales in the team’s stats, rankings, and odds.

 But de Gea’s current stardom did not come easy.
 When it came to his turnaround, it wasn’t only a training regime that needed tweaking.
-For the young Spaniard, his athletic development required one of the building blocks of athleticism that many fans have yet to uncover: healthy lifestyle.
+For the young Spaniard, his athletic development required one of the building blocks of athleticism that many fans have yet to uncover: a healthy lifestyle.

 Fueling and the 4 Rs of Recovery